Share this Position Paper:

 That’s 1 or 2 minutes per laundered shirt and 2 to 3 minutes per garment for garments other than laundered shirts!

-“Pressing” is where your garments can be subjected to way too much pressure, with too much steam, at way too high a temperature, for way too long.
+Machine pressing is where your garments can be subjected to way too much pressure, with too much steam, at way too high a temperature, for way too long.
 Especially when it comes to wools, silks, rayons, knits, and other non-cotton and non-linen fabrics.

 Poor pressing results in shine; seam, flap and button impressions; moire-like press pad impressions; double creases; wrinkled seams and linings; puckered seams; wrinkled collars, cuffs, underarms, sleeve pleats, sleeve plackets and front plackets; wrinkled cuff/sleeve and sleeve/body joins; and other “crimes of fashion”.

-By contrast, a true quality cleaner will hand iron your fine garments.
-A hand iron in the hands of a skilled finisher will produce an infinitely superior garment than a press in the hands of a machine operator.
+A hand iron in the hands of a skilled finisher will always produce an infinitely superior garment than a press in the hands of a machine operator.

 We can all understand the need for machine pressing at a value cleaner.